JuliaNonconvex/Nonconvex.jl/docs/src/algorithms/nomad.md

 ```julia
 options = NOMADOptions()
 ```
-All the options that can be set for can be found in the [`NOMAD.jl` documentation](https://bbopt.github.io/NOMAD.jl/stable).
+All the options that can be set can be found in the [`NOMAD.jl` documentation](https://bbopt.github.io/NOMAD.jl/stable/nomadProblem/).